-Unless otherwise specified in the award, annual project reports should be submitted at least 90 days prior to the end of the current budget period to allow adequate time for the Program Officer to review and approve the report.
-As reflected in the FastLane Project Report System, the report is considered due during the 90 day period.
+Unless otherwise specified in the award, annual project reports should be submitted electronically, via the Project Report system, at least 90 days prior to the end of the current budget period to allow adequate time for the Program Officer to review and approve the report.
+As reflected in the Project Report System, the report is considered due during the 90 day period.
 The report becomes overdue the day after the 90 day period ends.
 It should be noted that the final annual report serves as the project's final report and must be submitted in accordance with paragraph b below.

-Failure to submit timely reports will delay processing of additional funding and administrative actions, including, but not limited to, no cost extensions.
+Failure to submit timely reports will delay NSF review and processing of pending proposals and processing of additional funding and administrative actions, including, but not limited to, no cost extensions for all identified PIs and co-PIs on a given award.
 In the case of continuing grants, failure to submit timely reports may delay processing of funding increments.

-b.
-Final Project Report

-- 1. Submission Requirement.
-Unless otherwise specified in the award, the grantee shall submit a Final Project Report within 90 days following the expiration date of the award.
-The report is considered due during the 90 day period.
+- b.
+Final Project Report - 1.
+Submission Requirement.
+Unless otherwise specified in the award, the final project report should be submitted electronically, via the Project Report system, within 90 days following expiration of the grant.
+As reflected in the Project Report System, the report is considered due during the 90 day period.
 The report becomes overdue the day after the 90 day period ends. - 2.
 Content of Final Project Report.
+The Final Project Report should address progress in all activities of the project, including any activities intended to address the Broader Impacts criterion that are not intrinsic to the research.
+The grantee shall include subaward activities in final project reports that are submitted to NSF.

+&lt;sup>4 Submission of an "interim" report via the Project Report System does not constitute compliance with the annual reporting requirement.

-Unless otherwise specified in the award, grantees shall submit final reports electronically via the project reporting system in FastLane.
-The NSF Fastlane system may be accessed at https://www.fastlane.nsf.gov/fastlane.jsp.
-The content requirements for final project reports are specified in the FastLane system and may be supplemented in the award document.
-The grantee shall include subaward activities in final project reports that are submitted to NSF. - 3.
-Additional Requirements.
-The grantee also shall provide to the cognizant NSF Program Officer, within 90 days following the expiration date of the award, any unique reports or other end products specified in the award (e.g., special cost sharing reports), including report requirements set forth in any NSF brochure, guide, solicitation, etc. referenced in the award as being directly related to either the award or administration of the award.
+3. Additional Requirements.
+The grantee also shall provide to the cognizant NSF Program Officer, within 90 days following the expiration of the grant, any unique reports or other end items specified in the award (e.g., special cost sharing reports), including any reporting requirements set forth in any NSF brochure, guide, solicitation, etc. referenced in the award as being directly related to either the award or the administration of the award.